Al Pacino as Michael Corleone, cold and calculating Mafia boss

 How to Get the Look

 - Tan-and-cream glen check – with teal windowpane grid effect – two-piece suit:

-- Single-breasted 2-button jacket with notch lapels, welted breast pocket, straight flapped hip pockets, 3-button cuffs, ventless back
+- Single-breasted 2-button jacket with notch lapels, welted breast pocket, straight flapped hip pockets, 3-button cuffs, and ventless back

 - Flat front high-rise trousers with belt loops, straight fly, side pockets, and turn-ups/cuffs

 - White knit cotton short-sleeve polo shirt with 3-button collar and left chest patch pocket